 The BIOS Setup program allows you to specify two separate passwords: a Supervisor password and a User password.
 When disabled, anyone may access all BIOS Setup program functions.
-When enabled, the Supervisor password is required for entering the BIOS Setup program and having full access to all configuration fields.
+When enabled, the Supervisor password is required for entering the BIOS Setup program and having full access to all Security menu options.